UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Villante throws significantly more leather — a 2.2 sig. strike per minute gap.
 Alvey is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Villante has tighter striking defense, making opponents miss more often.

 The Pick: Sam Alvey over Gian Villante.
-The model gives Alvey a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Alvey at 58% implied while our model sees 63% — a 5-point disagreement that could signal value.
+We're leaning Alvey here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Alvey at 58% implied while our model sees 67% — a 9-point disagreement that could signal value.

 Sijara Eubanks vs Lauren Murphy